Seankch/SKRenderer/README.md

 ## Future plans and improvements
 Future plans include implementing DX12, pipeline ray tracing, and exploring ray tracing effects and techniques.

+## Libraries used
+- glfw: For windows creation and management
+- Vulkan: Main graphics API for developing the renderer
+- glm: Math library for vectors and matrices
+- ImGUI: Editor functionalities and display
+- stb_image: Texture loading
+- rapidjson: For loading .json material files
+- entt: Entity component system for managing entities
+- SPIRV-Reflect: For Vulkan shader reflection, used for implementing the material system

 ## Screenshots